EggPool/BismuthHowto/README.md

 # BismuthHowto
-Various how tos and base info for Bismuth cryptocurrency.
+Various how tos and base info for [Bismuth Crypto Currency](https://github.com/hclivess/Bismuth)  .
 Wallet, mining, nodes and such.

 Initiated and curated by EggPool Https://EggPool.Net
 This is a WIP, your feedback is most welcome.